 Customers are expected to treat cars like their own, but if they return your car and it has damage or is filthy, Turo will step in to help resolve the issue for you.

-You can contact them and send them photos of your car’s condition.
+You can contact Turo and send them photos of your car’s condition.
 They’ll work directly with you to find a solution.
-If your car needs professional cleaning or repairs, send them the receipt and they will reimburse you.
+If your car needs professional cleaning or repaired, send Turo the receipt and they will reimburse you.
 Offending passengers who leave a car dirty, drain the battery or otherwise damage a vehicle are responsible for fees and repairs.

-And if a customer swore they could drive your car with a manual transmission, but turned out to not have a clue, Turo will hold them responsible for any repairs or replacements.
+And if a customer swore they could drive your car with a manual transmission, but turned out to not have a clue, Turo will hold them responsible to repair your car or replace the transmission.

 Want to earn extra money?Here are the best side hustle opportunities!